John Martyn: The Apprentice

 Pleasence – predictably – is the only actor who emerges with any credibility, his turn a fidgety comic masterpiece.
 You wonder what he said privately about this mess to Pinter (they were good friends).

 Altman shot ‘The Room’ back-to-back with another Pinter play (and equally appalling/must-see) ‘The Dumb Waiter’, starring John Travolta during his career doldrums.
-They were shown separately during the 1987 holiday season and then released as a double bill under the banner of ‘Basements’.
+They were shown on American TV separately during the 1987 holiday season and then given a theater run as a double bill under the banner of ‘Basements’.

 35 years ago today, on 12 January 1987, Frankie played the first of two nights at Wembley Arena on their final European Tour.